Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: No invasion implies relaxation

-Let us briefly comment these hypotheses \cref{hyp_param_relax,hyp_pos_relax}. \begin{itemize} \item The relaxation scheme below will be applied either for $c$ equals $0$, or for $c$ very close to $0$.
-Thus, in principle, the speed $\cnoesc$ should not play any role in this relaxation scheme.
-The reason why it is nevertheless assumed in \cref{hyp_param_relax} that $\abs{c}$ is not larger than $\cnoesc$ and why the values of the quantities $\kappa$ and $\coeffEn$ and $\cCutZero$ are chosen so that the hypotheses of \cref{subsubsec:def_trav_f} be satisfied --- those hypotheses involve $\cnoesc$ --- is that a number of estimates proved in \cref{subsec:relax_sch_tr_fr} will therefore remain exactly identical in the present context (thus it will not be necessary to prove variants of them). \item The choice of the value $1/6$ as upper bound of the quotients $\abs{c}/\kappa$ and $\abs{c}/\cCutZero$ in \cref{hyp_param_relax} will turn out to be convenient to prove \vref{lem:der_fire_dichot_next} (that is, more precisely, to control the flux terms involved in the derivative of the firewall functions that will be defined below).
-The choice of the factors $\pm 1/6$ and $\pm 11/6$ in \cref{hyp_pos_relax} leading to inequalities \cref{hyp_relax_in_tf} follows from exactly the same reason. \end{itemize}
+Let us briefly comment hypotheses \cref{hyp_param_relax,hyp_pos_relax}. \begin{itemize} \item The relaxation scheme below will be applied either for $c$ equals $0$, or for $c$ very close to $0$. \item The choice of the value $1/10$ as upper bound of the quotient $\abs{c}/\kappa_0$ in \cref{hyp_param_relax} will turn out to be convenient to prove \vref{lem:der_fire_dichot_next} (that is, more precisely, to control the pollution terms involved in the time derivative of the firewall functions that will be defined below).
+The same is true concerning the choice of the factors $\pm 1/6$ and $\pm 11/6$ in \cref{hyp_pos_relax}. \end{itemize}